 Our work in coastal systems focuses on how species interactions interact with abiotic factors to shape community diversity and ecosystem functioning.
 Beginning with a focus on non-consumptive effects, the lab's interest has grown to consider how predators, prey, competitors, and mutualists all interact with their environment to influence community composition, contributions to important ecosystem services, and outcomes of management actions.
 Current work includes how predators impact biogeochemical cycles in salt marshes and oyster reefs and how mutualisms in salt marshes impact marsh restoration practices.

-Related Articles (* indicate undergraduate author, ** indicates graduate student author)
+Related Articles (* indicate mentored undergraduate author, ** indicates mentored graduate student author)

-Gosnell, J. S., Levine, E.**, and Goetz, E.* Non-consumptive effects of multiple predators on oysters are synergistic but attenuate quickly.
+Gosnell, J. S., Levine, E.**, and Goetz, E.* Non-consumptive effects of predators on oysters depend on duration and predator identity but not frequency of exposure.
 In review for Marine Ecology Progress Series.

 Gosnell, J.S., Spurgin, K.*, and Levine, E. Caged oysters still get scared: Predator presence and number influence growth in oysters, but only at very close ranges.
 2017.
 Marine Ecology Progress Series 568: 111–122.

 Needles, L. A., Gosnell, J. S., Waltz, T. W., Wendt, D. E., and Gaines, S. D. Trophic cascades in an invaded ecosystem: Native keystone predators facilitate a dominant invader in an estuarine community.
 2015.
 Oikos 124: 1282–1292.

 Gosnell, J.S., and Gaines, S.D.
 2012.
 Keystone intimidators in the intertidal: non-consumptive effects of a keystone sea star regulate feeding and growth in whelks.
 Marine Ecology Progress Series 450:107-114.